dennishilk/nixos/README.md

 It’s designed to be **clean**, **stable**, and **fully reproducible** –
 perfect for everyday use and testing under NixOS.

+🧷 License / Usage

+This repository does not contain software, only my personal configuration files.
+Feel free to explore or adapt parts of it — at your own risk.

 ---

 ## 🐙 Git & Backup